bitshares/gwallet/README.md

 ![Wizard](readme_images/wizard.png)

-To reduce the size of the generate executable do:
+To reduce the size of the generated executable do:

 `strip --strip-all gwallet`